DagAgren/toot-relay/README.md

 Mastodon, and possibly others, force SSL when connecting to the push endpoint.
 The service does have rudimentary support; put files named `toot-relay.crt` and `toot-relay.key` in the same directory, and those will be loaded and used to serve HTTPS instead of HTTP.
+(Also see the "Configuration" section.)

 In practice, it may be easier to use ngnix or another service to handle HTTPS traffic for you, and forward it to the service as plain HTTP.